gramineproject/graphene/Documentation/manpages/gsc.rst

    sudo adduser $USER docker

-Create a configuration file called :file:`config.yaml`.
+Create a configuration file called :file:`config.yaml` or specify a different configuration file via :program:`gsc` option.
 Please see the documentation on configuration options below and use the :file:`config.yaml.template` as reference.

 Command line arguments
 ======================